 How to Buy Real Extra Virgin Olive Oil

-Of course, the best place to buy olive oil is in an olive farm.
-The problem is that you probably live far enough from such places, otherwise you would not be reading this post.
+The best place to buy extra virgin olive oil is an olive farm.
+The problem is that you probably live far enough from such places, otherwise, you would not be reading this post.

 The percentage of fake olive oil in the world is difficult to estimate with certainty, as there are many different types of fraud and no comprehensive global data on the issue.
 In different countries, the percentage of fake olive oil may vary depending on factors such as the regulatory environment and the prevalence of fraud.

 It is important to note that even if an olive oil product is not completely fake, it may still be adulterated with lower-quality oils or other substances, which can affect its quality and health benefits.

 Various sources say that in food retail chains the amount of fake olive oil is around 70%.
 According to our experience, the number is more than 90%, depending on the category of the supermarket.
 For example, we never managed to find real extra virgin olive oil in retail chains like Aldi or Lidl.